 Cabbage Onion Vada Recipe

-Cabbage Onion Vada is a recipe is made from urad dal, flavored with chopped cabbage, green chillies and onions and steamed with a little oil in the.
-These vadas are exceptionaly tasty and healthy as well.
-Eliminates the hassels of getting the right shape for a Vada.
+Cabbage Onion Vada is a recipe is made from urad dal, flavored with chopped cabbage, green chillies and onions and fried with a little oil .
+These vadas are exceptionally tasty and healthy as well.
+Making them in Kuzhi Paniyaram Pan eliminates the hassles of getting the right shape for a Vada.
 The vada tastes great in itself without the need for any accompaniments.
-I have used a Kuzhipaniyaram Pan to make this vada, and hence making it healthy tea time snack too.

-With many of us getting conscious about the food we eat and the lifestyles we lead, we are look at alterenative healthier options for the deep fried food.
-Unfortunately as we all know, that the deep fried food's taste and texture cant be replicated by baking.
+With many of us getting conscious about the food we eat and the lifestyles we lead, we are look at alternative healthier options for the deep fried food.
+Unfortunately as we all know, that the deep fried foods taste and texture can not be replicated by baking.
 Over the years of experimenting with baking and frying I have come to a middle path of using less oil.
-The equipment I use to make vada's, kofta's and many appetizers like potato balls, cheese balls, tiny tikki's etc is to use the Kuzhi paniyaram Pan.
+The equipment I use to make vada's, koftas and many appetizers like potato balls, cheese balls, tiny tiki's etc is to use the Kuzhi paniyaram Pan.
 A pan with 7 holes preferably non stick pans use hardly a quarter teaspoon of oil and helps steaming lentil, rice batters and more.

-To begin making the Cabbage Onion Vada, finely grind the soaked urad dal with salt and adding as little water as possible into a thick smooth vada batter.
+To begin making the Cabbage Onion Vada, finely grind the soaked urad dal with salt, adding as little water as possible into a thick smooth vada batter.

 Add the chopped cabbage, onions, green chillies and coriander leaves and mix into the ground urad dal paste.
 Check the salt and spice levels to see if your would like to adjust to suit your taste.

-Heat the Kuzhi paniyaram Pan and add a drop of oil to coat the pan; once the pan is well heated scoop the vada batter using a scoop spoon.
+Heat the Kuzhi paniyaram Pan and add a drop of oil into each cavity; once the pan is well heated scoop the vada batter using a scoop spoon.
 Cover the pan and allow it to steam .